donSan4o/fapor/README.md

-# Starter for HTML/CSS/JS projects
+# HTML/CSS/JS project

-Includes Gulp to compile Sass into CSS, along with Autoprefixer and Browser Sync.
+Includes Gulp to compile Scss into CSS, along with Autoprefixer and Browser Sync.

 ## Setup